MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-paginated-reports.md

 Skip [Step 4 - Create and publish a Power BI report](embed-sample-for-customers.md#step-4---create-and-publish-a-power-bi-report) and use the paginated report you uploaded, instead of the sample report suggested in the tutorial.

 > [!NOTE]
-> To embed a paginated report with a Power BI dataset as a data source, generate a [multi-resource embed token](/rest/api/power-bi/embed-token/generate-token) with the [dataset ID](/rest/api/power-bi/embed-token/generate-token#generatetokenrequestv2dataset) specified in the request, and the [XmlaPermissions](/rest/api/power-bi/embed-token/generate-token#xmlapermissions) set to *Read Only*.
+> To embed a paginated report with a Power BI dataset as a data source, generate a [multi-resource embed token](/rest/api/power-bi/embed-token/generate-token) with the [dataset ID](/rest/api/power-bi/embed-token/generate-token#generatetokenrequestv2dataset) specified in the request, and the [XmlaPermissions](/rest/api/power-bi/embed-token/generate-token#xmlapermissions) set to *Read Only* or *Read Write* as described in [enable read-write for a Premium capacity](/enterprise/service-premium-connect-tools#to-enable-read-write-for-a-premium-capacity) .

 ### [Embed for your organization](#tab/organization)